 - 1. Disposal

 - 1.1 We support:

 - 1.1.1 An affordable and economical amnesty program for the disposal of unused or outdated pesticides.
-2018-63 \R (1997) and 2017-73 \R (2008)
+2018-63 R (1997) and 2017-73 R (2008)

 - 2. Integrated Pest Management

 - 2.1 We support:

 - 2.1.1 Promotion of IPM research and implementation.
-2016-78 \R (1998)
+2016-78 R (1998)

+- 2.1.2 Legalization of pesticide application by use of drone technology in Massachusetts

 - 3. Certification

 - 3.1 We support:

 - 3.1.1 The creation of a new pesticide certification category, which has fees and recertification requirements consistent with other private certifications, for diverse farms so that there is only one certification needed for said operations with credits that can be gleaned from any fruit or vegetable meeting giving credits.
 2016-77

 - 4. Pesticide Board

 - 4.1 We support:

 - 4.1.1 The appointment of members to the Pesticide Board who are unbiased and objective and will include competent scientists from relevant fields and an equal number of farmers.
-2017-74 \R (1996)
+2017-74 R (1996)

 - 4.1.2 The continuation of the regulatory structure through the Massachusetts Department of Agricultural Resources and the Pesticide Board for the regulation of all pesticides and their sales, storage, and applications in the Commonwealth.
-2016-81 \R (2004)
+2016-81 R (2004)

 - 5. Forest pests

 - 5.1 We support:

 - 5.1.1 The implementation of a spray program by the Departments of Conservation and Recreation and Agricultural Resources to eradicate forest pests on both private and state lands.
-2017-75 \R (2005)
+2017-75 R (2005)